Salesforce Einstein

 Ensure that all parameters in the virtual agent actions you add to your script are configured to pass the correct data.
 The online help pages for the actions cover how to configure each parameter.

 Additionally, ensure that you completely configure your virtual agent on the provider side.
-Verify that it's configured with all possible default messages.
-This includes error messages or messages indicating an intent has been fulfilled.
+Verify that it's configured with all possible default messages, including error messages or messages indicating an intent has been fulfilled.

-You may be able to obtain template scripts for use with virtual agent integrations from CXone Mpower Expert Services.
-If you need assistance with scripting in Studio, contact your Account Representative, see the Technical Reference Guide section in the online help, or visit the CXone Mpower Community A square with an arrow pointing from the center toward the upper right corner. site.
+You may be able to obtain template scripts from NiCE CXone Expert Services for use with virtual agent integrations.
+If you need assistance with scripting in Studio, contact your account representative, see the Technical Reference Guide section in the online help, or visit the NiCE CXone Community

 Supported Action for Text Virtual Agents